geekan/MetaGPT-docs/src/en/guide/in_depth_guides/breakpoint_recovery.md

 ### Execution order during recovery

-Since MetaGPT is an asynchronous execution framework, there are several typical interruption interception points and recovery sequences as follows.
+Since MetaGPT is an asynchronous execution framework, there are several typical interception points and recovery sequences as follows.

-1. Role A (one action) -> Role B (2 actions).
+1. Role A (1 action) -> Role B (2 actions).
 Role A exits abnormally when selecting an action.
-2. Role A (one action) -> Role B (2 actions).
+2. Role A (1 action) -> Role B (2 actions).
 The first action of role B executes normally, but an abnormal exit occurs when the second action is executed.

 #### Situation 1

 After the execution entry is re-executed, each module is deserialized.
-Role A did not observe the Message that it processed and did not process it.
+Role A did not observe the message that it processed and re-executed the corresponding action.
 After role B recovers, it observes a Message that has not been processed before, and then re-executes the corresponding `react` operation after `_observe`, and executes the corresponding 2 actions according to the react strategy.

 #### Situation 2